You are here

 - Updating, maintaining, drafting and publishing the Government of Nunavut’s Human Resource Manual.

-- Enhancing Inuit representation in the public service by supporting departments and agencies in the development and implementation of their Inuit Employment plans.
+- Enhancing Inuit representation in the public service by supporting departments and public bodies in the development and implementation of their Inuit Employment plans.

 - Providing leadership in strategic recruitment, in particular initiatives that tend to increase Inuit employment.